jzielinski47/react-native-alarm-clock-app/README.md

 # React Native Alarm Clock App

-**Alarm Clock App** is a mobile app designed to manage alarm clocks.
+This application is designed to provide users with a reliable and efficient wake-up experience.
+It enables the user to set multiple alarms for different times of the day.
 It implements expo-sqlite database technology, vibrations and audio.
+Additionally, the app provides an easy-to-navigate user interface and intuitive controls, making it an ideal choice for users who need a reliable and efficient alarm clock solution.

-Each alarm clock has its own timer that activates it whenever the time is in sync.
+## Design
 <div>
 <img align=top src="https://raw.githubusercontent.com/jzielinski47/react-native-alarm-clock-app/master/assets/screenshots/Screenshot_20221220-175014.jpg" width="240">
 <img align=top src="https://raw.githubusercontent.com/jzielinski47/react-native-alarm-clock-app/master/assets/screenshots/Screenshot_20221220-175301.jpg" width="240">